 The red string starts with Venetian Red in value position 4, and values 5-8 are mixed from Venetian Red and Titanium White.
 If I need a value 2 or 3 red, I mix it from a neutral gray and either Scarlet Lake (warmer) or Cadmium Red Deep (cooler).
 Note: as opposed to Burnt Sienna, Venetian Red is a crazy-powerful pigment compared to Titanium White, and it will take a lot of white to lighten it.

-In addition to those four strings, I keep a pool of Scarlet Lake, a relatively weak but brilliant,

-  warm red, a pool of Cadmium Red Deep, a very powerful, rich red that tends toward the cool side, a

-  pool of Cadmium Orange, a powerful brilliant orange, and a mixture of Cadmium Red Deep and Cadmium

-  Orange off to the side for kicking up the chroma of a color if needed and for mixing the odd darker

-  value orange or red.
+In addition to those four strings, I keep a pool of Scarlet Lake, a relatively weak but brilliant, warm red, a pool of Cadmium Red Deep, a very powerful, rich red that tends toward the cool side, a pool of Cadmium Orange, a powerful brilliant orange, and a mixture of Cadmium Red Deep and Cadmium Orange off to the side for kicking up the chroma of a color if needed and for mixing the odd darker value orange or red.

 To make use of this palette, I identify a color I want to place on the canvas.
-First I try to place

-  it on the value scale from 1 to 9.
+First I try to place it on the value scale from 1 to 9.
 I’ll mix it from colors in that value row.
-Next I try to place it

-  in hue from yellow to red.
-Finally, I try to place it in chroma from the strongest chroma I have on

-  the palette and a neutral gray of the same value.
-So I can mix a reddish-orange of value 4.5 by

-  mixing red value 4, red value 5, orange value 4, orange value 5 and then knock it’s chroma back as

-  far as I want with the addition of neutral gray values 4 and 5.
-It sounds complicated, but im

-  practice it is pretty straight forward, and a very powerful way to think about color.
+Next, I try to place it in hue from yellow to red.
+Finally, I try to place it in chroma from the strongest chroma I have on the palette and a neutral gray of the same value.
+So I can mix a reddish-orange of value 4.5 by mixing red value 4, red value 5, orange value 4, orange value 5 and then knock its chroma back as far as I want with the addition of neutral gray values 4 and 5.
+It sounds complicated, but in practice it is pretty straightforward, and a very powerful way to think about color.

 I hope that proves useful!
 Please feel free to comment if you have any questions.
 Happy Painting!!